Mastercard/issuing-api-reference-app/README.md

 - [Java 8 or later](https://www.azul.com/downloads/?package=jdk#download-openjdk)
 - [Apache Maven 3.3+](https://maven.apache.org/download.cgi)
 - [OpenAPI Generator](https://openapi-generator.tech/docs/plugins/)
-- A text Editor or any IDE (We will refer to IntelliJ IDEA for this guide)
+- A text Editor or any IDE (We will refer to IntelliJ IDEA for this guide) with [Lombok plugins](https://projectlombok.org/setup/overview)

 Note: Set up the `JAVA_HOME` environment variable to match the location of your Java installation.